Scholarships For Veterans

 - If you are close to campus and your schedule allows, call the admissions office at 802 626-6413 to schedule an appointment.
 You’ll sit down with a counselor, and receive an application which you complete on the spot or take home to complete at your convenience.
 With the visit, the application fee is waived and all of the documents that are needed will be discussed.

 - If you can’t come in person, complete the Regular Online Application.
 Be certain to answer yes where is asks if you are a military veteran and if will you be applying for veteran benefits.
 You will also be able to select an application fee waiver option near the end of the application.

-- In addition to the completed application, we will need your official high school transcript, or a copy of your GED certificate.
-You will need to contact your high school and ask that your transcript be sent to the admissions office.
+- In addition to the completed application, we will need your official high school transcript or a copy of your GED certificate.
+You will need to contact your high school and ask that your transcript is sent to the admissions office.

-- If you are an incoming freshman, with no college credits earned, then we will need one letter of recommendation.
+- If you are an incoming first-year student, with no college credits earned, then we will need one letter of recommendation.
 The letter can be written by anyone outside of your immediate family.